 4. Provide Value at Every Stage of the Funnel

-Providing value at every stage of the funnel allows you to keep the customer’s attention, and break the ice towards the next step in their journey.
+No matter if you are using email marketing templates or building your campaign from scratch, providing value at every stage of the funnel is key.
+After all, that’s how you keep the customer’s attention, and break the ice towards the next step in their journey.
 Regardless of whether a customer has just signed up for your email updates, or has already made a purchase with your brand, you need to have the right content for them.

 - Awareness.
 Send welcome emails; introduce your brand’s values and ethics; provide information on what type of messages you send and what value they may have to the customer.